 The chronic use of synthetic drugs can result in addiction, which is a progressive and debilitating condition.
 When addicted, the individual will continue to use the drug despite its negative effects and consequences.

-When a person who suffers from an addiction to synthetic drugs attempts to quit, the drug user may experience very uncomfortable withdrawal symptoms which can diminish resolve to maintain abstinence and otherwise complicate early recovery.
+When a person who suffers from an addiction to synthetic drugs attempts to quit, the drug user may experience very uncomfortable withdrawal symptoms which can diminish their resolve to maintain abstinence and otherwise complicate early recovery.
 Professional detox programs provide drug users with the support needed to withdraw safely from synthetic drugs and help set a foundation for recovery.

 List of Synthetic Drugs

 There are many different types of synthetic drugs.
 Below are a few of the most commonly abused synthetic substances:1

-- PCP: PCP, a white powder, is a dissociative drug that people use primarily for its hallucinogenic effects.
-There are many synthetic drugs that mimic its effects, such as Methoxamine (MXE).
+- PCP: This white powder is a dissociative drug that people use primarily for its hallucinogenic effects.
+There are many synthetic drugs that mimic its effects, such as methoxamine (MXE).
 It can produce delusions and psychosis.22

-- Synthetic marijuana: Synthetic marijuana is a mixture of plant material that has been sprayed with psychoactive synthetic chemicals.
+- Synthetic marijuana: It is a mixture of plant material that has been sprayed with psychoactive synthetic chemicals.
 There are approximately 90 different synthetic marijuana chemical compounds in existence, including Spice and K2.
 Abusing synthetic marijuana can cause anxiety, paranoia, convulsion, and hallucinations.9

-- LSD: LSD, a powerful hallucinogen, can cause changes in mood and perception.
-Synthetic LSD, which is often referred to as “Smiles” or “N-bomb” imitates LSD’s effects.
+- LSD: It is a powerful hallucinogen that can cause changes in mood and perception.
+Synthetic LSD, which is often referred to as “Smiles” or “N-bomb,” imitates LSD’s effects.

-- MDMA/MDA: MDMA and MDA are just two examples of countless substituted phenethylamine and amphetamine-derived drugs that dominated the designer drug scene in the 90’s.
+- MDMA/MDA: These drugs are just two examples of countless substituted phenethylamine and amphetamine-derived drugs that dominated the designer drug scene in the 90s.
 MDMA has both stimulant and hallucinogenic properties and can produce adverse effects, such as blurred vision, muscle cramping, teeth clenching, and dangerously high body temperature, leading to kidney, heart, or liver failure.4 MDA is a common adulterant found in ecstasy.

-- Ecstasy: Ecstasy is another name for MDMA.
+- Ecstasy: This is another name for MDMA.
 It alters perception and mood and produces both hallucinogenic and stimulant effects but can have fatal consequences.4

-- Bath salts: Known as synthetic cathinones, different varieties of drugs in this class mimic the effects of stimulants like amphetamines and Bath salts abuse can cause irritability, paranoia, panic attacks, seizures, and suicidal ideation.12
+- Bath salts: Known as synthetic cathinones, different varieties of drugs in this class mimic the effects of stimulants, like amphetamines and cocaine.
+Bath salts abuse can cause irritability, paranoia, panic attacks, seizures, and suicidal ideation.12